What rules the public were following when a No 10 aide organised a lockdown party

 The story sparked a furore and accusations of hypocrisy.

-On the day of the No 10 gathering, government figures showed that 35,704 people had died after testing positive for Covid-19 in the UK, up by 363 from the day before.
+On the day of the No 10 gathering, government figures showed that 35,704 people had died after testing positive for Covid in the UK, up by 363 from the day before.

+As for the 16 April 2021, the day on which two more Downing Street bashes reportedly took place, according to The Daily Telegraph, England was then under step 2 coronavirus restrictions, which banned indoor mixing and caused Her Majesty the Queen, 95, to mourn her late husband of 73 years Prince Philip while sat alone.

+Only 30 people were allowed to attend the event at all, in accordance with the rules, which also urged people to work from home “if you can” and kept socialising to a minimum.

 Register for free to continue reading